pseuxide/pseuxide.github.io/_posts/2023-12-22-exploring_the_fundamentals_of_hacking_unity_games.md

 - `distance` func calculates distance between 2 objects.
 - `esp` func draws box and line on your screen.

-The sole interesting function here is `world_to_screen`.
+The sole function in which absurd things are going here is `world_to_screen`.
 In terms of world to screen mechanism, people typically use `camera.WorldToScreenPoint` function which is predefined by Unity, but somewhat this game's WorldToScreenPoint function produces a bit off result from expecting coordinates.
-Frankly speaking I got stuck a few days due to this.
+The reason why it's being useless is because this game is purposely rendered at a very small resolution which is 860 x 520 for some reason.
+The game stretches its resolution to your window size I think for performance or to be look low poly game.
+Anyway this weird method turning WorldToScreenPoint function completely garbage.

-Fortunately, I found [this post](https://www.unknowncheats.me/forum/3921191-post32.html) on UC forum saying "use `camera.WorldToViewportPoint` instead". `WorldToViewportPoint` is similar to `WorldToScreenPoint`, but it produces normalized coordinates on the screen.
-Official document says
+Fortunately, there's a function called `camera.WorldToViewportPoint` which produces normalized coordinates on the screen and return value in a range from 0 to 1.
+Official document states:

 > Transforms position from world space into viewport space.
 Viewport space is normalized and relative to the camera.
 The bottom-left of the camera is (0,0); the top-right is (1,1).
 The z position is in world units from the camera.

 Note that z axis refers to the depth from the camera.
 If z axis is positive value it means the object is in front of you and while not it's behind you.

 Anyways, for this game `WorldToViewportPoint` works well as opposed to `WorldToScreenPoint`.
 Don't forget to multiply screen width and height to fit your resolution.

 ```cs
 using UnityEngine;